Harsh8055/assignment/readme.md

 ```
  make postgres
 ```
-then create a db gobackend, by just running
+then create a db gobackend, by running

 ```
 make createdb